Sybil Connolly

-Sybil Connolly (24 January 1921 – 6 May 1998) was a Dublin-based fashion designer who was known for creating fashion from Irish textiles, including finely pleated linen, wools such as Báinín, Limerick and Carrickmacross lace, and later for her work with brands such as Tiffany & Co.
-Her fashion label's clients included Jacqueline Kennedy.
+Sybil Connolly (24 January 1921 – 6 May 1998) was a celebrated fashion designer and global icon known for her innovative use of traditional Irish textiles in haute couture.
+Often described as "Dublin's Dior", she achieved international repute and success, making her one of the first Irish designers to do so.
+She was a member of the "Big Three" Irish fashion designers (along with Irene Gilbert and Raymond Kenna/Kay Peterson), and was described by former Taoiseach (prime minister) Jack Lynch as "a national treasure."

-Said to have put Irish fashion on the map, she was a member of the "Big Three" Irish fashion designers (along with Irene Gilbert and Raymond Kenna/Kay Peterson), and was described by former Taoiseach (prime minister) Jack Lynch as: "a national treasure."
+She worked with brands such as Tiffany & Co. and Bloomingdale's.
+Among her fashion label's famous clients were American First Lady and style icon Jacqueline Kennedy, Elizabeth Taylor, the Rockefellers, and the Mellons.
 Her activities were covered in both the fashion press and the social columns of publications such as the Hollywood Reporter.
-Described by Bettina Ballard as a "personable milk-skinned Irish charmer," she came to the notice of Carmel Snow, the Dalkey-born editor of Harpers Bazaar.
+Described by Bettina Ballard, the influential editor of American Vogue, as a "personable milk-skinned Irish charmer," she came to the notice of Carmel Snow, the Dalkey-born editor of Harpers Bazaar.
+Snow was instrumental in introducing Sybil Connolly to the American market and press.

 Early life and career

 Sybil Veronica Connolly was born on Clanllienwen Road, in Morriston, Swansea, Wales.
 Sybil was the eldest of two daughters of Evelyn Connolly (née Reynolds) from Wales and John Connolly, an insurance salesman from Waterford, Ireland.
 Her education came largely from her Welsh grandfather and private tutors.
-Her father died while she was a teenager and the family moved to Waterford, Ireland, where she spent two years at the local Our Lady of Mercy School, Military Road, Waterford.
-At seventeen her interest in clothes led her to be apprenticed to a London dressmaking company run by two Irish brothers, Jim and Comerford Bradley in London.
-Here she worked for their prestigious firm of Bradley & Co – whose clients included Queen Mary.
+Her father died while she was a teenager, and the family moved to Waterford, where she spent two years at the local Our Lady of Mercy School, on Military Road.
+At seventeen her interest in clothes led her to be apprenticed to Bradley & Co., a prestigious London dressmaking company run by two Irish brothers, Jim and Comerford Bradley.
+Their clients included Queen Mary.
 Connolly would attend Buckingham Palace fittings where she was allowed to hold the pins.
-Returning to Ireland in 1940, she worked for the Dublin store Richard Alan, remaining unknown to the general public, for the next thirteen years, until she replaced the French-Canadian head designer, Gaston Mallet in 1953.
+She returned to Ireland in 1940, where she worked for the Dublin store Richard Alan.
+She remained unknown to the general public, for the next thirteen years, until she replaced the French-Canadian head designer Gaston Mallet in 1953.
 She was invited by Jack Clarke to produce the next season's range.
 Here her work was spotted by American buyers.
 She was known already for her textiles, including the crystal pleated linen that was said to take nine yards of material for each yard of finished cloth.
 It is said that she received her initial training at The Grafton Academy.